How many times…

 a shore to be crossed.

-Read by Alicia Partnoy.
-Copyright 1998 by Marjorie Agosín.
-Reprinted from An Absence of Shadows, published by White Pine Press, with permission from Marjorie Agosín.
+“How many times…” from An Absence of Shadows by Majorie Agosín.
+Copyright © 1998 by Marjorie Agosín.
+Published by White Pine Press.
+Used with permission from the poet.
 Translated by Celeste Kostopulos-Cooperman.